Perineal Tears

-A perineum tear (or perineal tear) is a common type of birth injury.
+A perineal tear is a common type of birth injury.
 Discover everything you need to know.
 Contact Sydney Pelvic Clinic today for treatment.

 There are a number of different types of tears that can happen during childbirth.
-A perineum tear is one of these.
+A tear to the perineum is the most common type of these.

-Your perineum is located between your back passage (anus) and your vaginal opening.
-It is common for this area to tear while giving birth.
+Your perineum is the stretch of tissue located between your back passage (anus) and your vaginal opening.
+During vaginal childbirth, it is common for this area to tear.

-• Third and Fourth-Degree Tears – For some mothers (around 3.5 out of 100), the tear can be deeper.
+- Third and Fourth-Degree Tears – For some mothers (around 3.5 out of 100), the tear can be deeper.
 These tears, which are also known as obstetric anal sphincter injuries (OASI), extend into the muscle that controls the anus.
-These tears tend to need surgery.
+These tears tend to need surgical repair at the time.

 What are the symptoms?

-You will typically experience pain while you are urinating, walking, sitting, or having a bowel movement, and this will last for around a week.
+You will typically experience pain while you are walking, sitting, or emptying your bladder or bowels, and this will last for around a week.
 The pain should slowly decrease.

 However, you do need to be mindful of any signs of an infection, which include swollen, red skin around the tear, smelly discharge, and the area getting more and more painful, rather than the pain reducing.